mcruzdev/platformoon-workshop/docs/index.md

 # Introduction

-The goal of this repository is to document the creation of a simple Internal Developer Platform for me (Platformoon).
+The goal of this repository is to document the creation of a simple Internal Developer Platform for me.
+I will call this platform as Platformoon.

 This repository is a collection of documents that explain the different parts of the platform, decisions, and how I build it.

 ## Why?

-I am a Software Engineer at MercadoLibre and I am working on the Cloud & Platform TEAM creating developer toolings on top of Fury (an internal platform here), it is a great experience for me.
+I am a Software Engineer at MercadoLibre, I am working on the Cloud & Platform TEAM creating developer toolings on top of Fury (an internal platform here), it is a great experience for me.

 With this initiative I want to build a simple an IDP skeleton to learn more about CNCF toolings and to share it with you!